Bilingual · Auto Repair

 Trained on your ${indLower} services in both languages

-Aria knows your auto repair services, your prices, and your common questions in Spanish — not a machine-translated word salad.
+Aria knows your auto repair services, your prices, and your common questions in Spanish.
+Not a machine-translated word salad.
 The script gets reviewed by a native speaker during onboarding so callers hear natural auto repair terminology, not robotic syntax.

 No bilingual staffing premium

-Hiring a bilingual front-desk role typically adds $8K–$15K per year in salary on top of your existing receptionist.
-Aria handles bilingual intake at the same flat monthly rate as English-only — there is literally no upcharge for the second language.
+Hiring a bilingual front-desk role typically adds $8K-$15K per year in salary on top of your existing receptionist.
+Aria handles bilingual intake at the same flat monthly rate as English-only.
+There is literally no upcharge for the second language.

 What this looks like in practice